EVilm1/WIKI-HACK-DJI-OSD/README.md

 https://user-images.githubusercontent.com/51506790/208981180-be9528f5-7118-47d3-8a71-b43425f159c6.mp4

 ℹ️ The info here is from my own experience, all <a href="#readme-top">sources</a> are quoted at the top or bottom of the doc.<br />
-⚠️ The manipulations can involve risks (tiny if correctly done), you are the only ones responsible for the actions on your material.
+⚠️ The manipulations can involve risks (unless you've done it properly and understand what you're doing).

 <!-- INSTALL WTFOS -->
 # 1. Install WTFOS